0-4-4-0

 Although rigid duplex locomotives were also constructed with pairs of driving axles and the 0-4-4-0 driven arrangement, these were intended for express passenger service and so were given overall arrangements with leading and trailing bogies for stability.

 A few Mallet locomotives were built as 0-4-4-0 tender locomotives, mostly by Baldwin for narrow gauge lines, but all others were 0-4-4-0T tank locomotives.
-As one of the main goals of this arrangement was to place the most adhesion weight on the drivers, it was sensible to include the weight of coal and water with this.
+As one of the main goals of this arrangement was to place the most adhesive weight on the drivers, it was sensible to include the weight of coal and water with this.